neoncortex/bashed/README.md

 #### diffarg:
 Contains the diff options.
 By default: "--color -c".

+#### edtmux:
+Controls if tmux should be used.
+By default, 1.
+Should be 1, or 0.

 #### Highlight:
 ##### syntax:
 Contains the name of the syntax file used by highlight for the current file.